Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: The deme level: propagation of chaos

-In the next result we remove the condition imposed in Theorem \ref{th:prop_chaos_2} about the particular form of the function $\NLpfn$, by imposing a stronger Lipschitz condition.
-Under an additional condition on the function $M$ we obtain a uniform-in-time propagation of chaos result.
+In the next uniform-in-time propagation of chaos result, we remove the condition imposed in Theorem \ref{th:prop_chaos_2} about the particular form of $\NLpfn$.
+Instead, we impose a stronger Lipschitz condition on $\NLpfn$ and an additional condition on the function $M$.

 \begin{proposition} Assume that for each $N\in\N$ the function $\NLpfn$ is $(L_1(N),L_2(N))$-Lipschitz for some $L_1(N),L_2(N)>0$ with $L_1(N)+L_2(N)<1$.
 Let $\mu_0^{(N)}$ be the law of $\sNLchainN_0$ and assume that $\sPSsM_0\sim (\mu_0^{(N)})^{\otimes M(N)}$.
 Then For $N$ sufficiently large, we have